orangejuice/blog/data/activity/movie-半梦半醒的人生-2001/record.en.md

 douban:
   rating: 8.1
   subtitle: 2001 / USA / Drama Animation Mystery Fantasy / Richard Linklater /
-    Ethan Hawke Julie Delpy
+    Ethan Hawke, Julie Delpy
 ---

-Via douban banner There are two types of tormented people in the world: those who lack life, and those who are overwhelmed by life.
+In the world, there are two kinds of tormented people: those who lack a life, and those whose lives are too burdensome.